Emmotes/ic_modron_library/docs/index.md

 Because it's become clear that some people (myself included) are using non-dps champions as dps champions - either for the meme or just because they want to - I've decided to add non-dps champions to the modron library.

-*Note: These champions will not be selectable on byteglow's layout library to avoid bloat from something few people will use.*

 <span class="championLinkRow">
 <span class="championLinkColumn">
 <a href="aila.html">